web2project/web2project.github.io/_modules/tasks.md

 ## Module Overview

-Task are used to define the [[projects]] scope and represents the designers actual workflow.
+Task are used to define the [Projects](/modules/projects.html) scope and represents the designers actual workflow.
 You may have 1 project with multiple tasks representing the projects details.
 The Task module helps you track and maintain your time and cost.

 You add task under a project or the project designer, but you can view and manage task in multiple areas of the system.
 Web2Project helps ensure that no task is ever overlooked.